 As a mirror to our world, the horror genre is superior to all other forms of narrative cinema.
 The horror genre has always possessed a sense of freedom in its approach to political or sociological concerns.
-Horror, which has always been viewed as a base genre, a genre that only titillates and excites, has the ability to dissect society through stories that at first glance seem far separated from every day life.
+Horror, which has always been viewed as a base genre – a genre that only titillates and excites – has the ability to dissect society through stories that at first glance seem far separated from every day life.

 A decade later, the televised carnage of the Vietnam War led to the desensitization and the sadism of such films as The Texas Chain Saw Massacre (1974) and The Last House on the Left (1972).
-The slasher craze that began in the 1980s was considered by many societal critics to be archconservative, while others viewed the cinematic killers as the personification of a constrictive society bearing down upon and repressing the average suburban teenager.
+The slasher craze that began in the 1980s was considered by many societal critics to be archconservative in nature, while others, including genre luminary John Carpenter, viewed the cinematic killers as the personification of a constrictive society bearing down upon and repressing the average suburban teenager.
 Nevertheless, the majority dismissed them as bloody, exploitive, and even possibly dangerous.

 Sign-Up For The Latest From TGNR

 Entertainment & Arts5 months ago